recoverysource/handbook/project/glossary.rst

 .. _def-github:

-Github
+GitHub
 ------

-Github is one of many services that hosts git repositories for free.
+GitHub is one of many services that hosts git repositories for free.

 .. _def-md: